lee43karen/Weather-by-Coco/README.md

 # Weather by Coco

 Weather by Coco is a simple React app that displays basic weather information for a city.
+It is built with Material UI and styled with Tailwind CSS.

 ![image](https://github.com/lee43karen/Weather-by-Coco/assets/43963227/278cfb5c-6866-4a33-89e9-7fd9122b31aa)